Ocean pollution?

 Has Ocean Pollution increased in the past decade?

 It appears so.
 Unfortunately, well-intentioned regulations may have had the effect of turning air pollution into ocean pollution.
 Regulations by the International Maritime Organization (IMO) and the North American Emissions Control Area (ECA) have attempted to reduce air pollution by mandating a switch to lower sulphur emissions (to 0.5% and 0.1% respectively).
-The intent was to have ships switch to using lower sulphur marine oil fuels, although the use of scrubbers is allowed.
+The intent was to have ships switch to using lower sulphur marine gas oil, although the use of scrubbers is allowed.

 Many ships continue to use heavy oil fuel which is about half the price of low sulphur fuel.
 The ships are able to do so by installing exhaust gas cleaning systems (commonly known as scrubbers).